dockur/windows-arm/readme.md

   ```

   If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

 * ### Is this project legal?

-  Yes, this project contains only open-source code and does not distribute any copyrighted material.
-Any product keys found in the code are just generic placeholders provided by Microsoft for trial purposes.
-So under all applicable laws, this project would be considered legal.

-* ### Is this project legal?